Help & Advice Articles, Videos and How-to-Guides

 Our PermaSEAL damp proofing mesh membranes will also provide a key for rendering, if you aim to plaster your garden room walls directly.
 For example, if you’re building solid 9" brick or stone walls, these can be rendered or take dot and dab plasterboard for internal finishes when the membrane is applied.

 PermaSEAL Facade Cream is designed to protect your home from the elements.
 It’s long lasting and easy to apply, suitable for brickwork and masonry (but not blockwork!).
-Its cream consistency means that the product will not run down the walls as it soaks into the bricks, so nothing is wasted and your garden room will experience better protection.
-You’ll also improve your energy efficiency, as the facade cream reduces heat loss by up to 28%.
+Its cream consistency means that the product will not run down the walls as it soaks into the bricks, so nothing is wasted and your garden room will be better protected.
+You’ll also become more energy efficient - our facade cream reduces heat loss by up to 28%, reducing your energy bills.

-Another protective layer you can add to your garden room is cladding.
-Cladding protects the exterior of a building by helping to reinforce the structure.
+Another protective layer you can add is cladding, which protects the building exterior by helping to reinforce the structure.
 It provides some weather resistance and insulation, and can add an aesthetically pleasing element to your building.
-For cladding materials you have many to choose from, such as composite, wood or plastic.
+There are a variety of materials to choose from, such as composite, wood or plastic.

 Vapour Control Layers (VCL) are a requirement in some circumstances, such as including a stud wall or adding garden room insulation.
 As you build insulation into a building, you leave a space between that insulation and the outer wall.
 This may increase condensation later on.
 VCLs put a stop to this by controlling how much moisture can pass through your garden room.